MariShopen/Country-Quiz/README.md

 - There are no e2e tests, also due to time constraints.
 If I were to add them, I would use Playwright or Cypress.
 - There is no router and code splitting because this app is small, but they are totally required in bigger apps.
 - No mobile layout support, just didn't have time to implement it.

+## To do
+- Add more question options
+- Implement mobile layout
+- Add user game statistics
+- Integrate user saving
+- Set up user authentication and the ability to share results